elfry2/kami/README.md

 # newcode
 The perfect code editor--not.
-It's a script to install my Neovim configuration that I mainly use for web development on Linux.
+It's a script to install the Neovim configuration that I mainly use for web development on Linux.

 My vim configuration can be found [here](https://github.com/elfry2/code).